Dulhera

 Dulhera is a village on State Highway 22, the Jhajjar–Bahadurgarh road, 13 km from Jhajjar and 15 km from Bahadurgarh.
 Kablana is a nearby village.
 Jagan Nath University, NCR is a university between Kablana and Dulhera villages.
 Dulhera's pincode is 124507.

-In Dulhera there is a temple named Baba Ashanand Temple (aashiya) and an old temple of Lord Shiva called Shivalya.
-On bupania road outside from Dulhera village there is Baba Haridas Temple (sedhda).
+In Dulhera there is a temple named Baba Ashanand Temple (Aashiya), an old temple of Lord Shiva called Shivala and a temple called Ubbala Dham on Dharshyan Pana.
+On Bupania Road outside Dulhera village there is the Baba Haridas Temple (Sedhda).